Central Coast Rhinos: Wilderness (2013–2021)

 In 2013-14 the Rhinos lined up two exhibition games against the Sydney Bears at Erina Ice Arena.
 This was the first re-engagement with the AIHL since the team had left in 2009.
 The first of these matches was played on 16 November 2013, and saw the Rhinos win 8–4.
 Game two saw the Bears reverse the result and defeat the hosts 8–2, in their lead-up to the Wilson Cup and 2014 AIHL season.

 On 17 October 2014, the Rhinos announced they had applied to re-enter the AIHL for the 2015 season.
-Central Coast lodged their application for an AIHL licence at the 2014 AIHL annual general meeting (AGM), held in October.
+Central Coast lodged its application for an AIHL license at the 2014 AIHL annual general meeting (AGM) in October.
 Two days later the AIHL revealed they had rejected the re-entry application by the Central Coast Rhinos but did not publicly disclose any reasons for their decision.
-The decision continued the hiatus of top level ice hockey on the Central Coast.
+The decision continued the hiatus of top-level ice hockey on the Central Coast.

 In 2019, the owner of the Erina Ice Arena, Lendlease, announced the rink would close for mandatory upgrades to meet legislative standards that has been updated since the arena was built in 2004.
 The closure of the rink would last for one year.
 On 3 January 2021, Erina Ice Arena reopened to the public following the completion of the mandatory upgrade works.
 In February 2022, Erina Ice Arena management announced they had been successful in obtaining a NSW Government regional sports facility fund grant of almost $600,000 for upgrade improvements to the rink.
-The money would be spent primarily on bathroom, lighting and ice hockey netting upgrades as well as safety and accessibility improvements to the foyer and grandstand.
+The money would be spent primarily on upgrades to the bathroom, lighting, and ice hockey netting, as well as safety and accessibility improvements to the foyer and grandstand.